butachi/email-marketing/README.md

 # Email Marketing is a web application that uses Laravel 12 and Domain-Driven Design .

-1. backend folder: it is backend code of application, it also support api to frontend
+1. backend folder: it is backend code of application, it also support api
 - It containers laravel and Dockerfile.
 At the current.
 It is only Dockerfile

 2. deployment: this folder holding the config files